Flows on the PGL(V)-Hitchin component: Ideal triangulations and bridge systems

-If we choose a negatively curved metric $\Sigma$ on $S$, then the bridge system $\Jmc_\Tmc$ can be realized as a collection of ``short" geodesic segments, one for each simple closed curve in $\Pmc_\Tmc$.
-Each geodesic segment in $\Jmc_\Tmc$ intersects a unique simple closed geodesic in $\Pmc_\Tmc$ transversely, and each simple closed geodesic in $\Pmc_\Tmc$ intersects a unique geodesic segment in $\Jmc_\Tmc$ transversely.
+When we choose a hyperbolic metric on $S$ and work on the hyperbolic surface $X$, the bridge system $\Jmc$ can be realized as a collection of ``short" transverse geodesic segments, one for each closed geodesic in $\Pmc$.
+Each geodesic segment in $\Jmc$ intersects a unique closed geodesic in $\Pmc$ transversely, and each closed geodesic in $\Pmc$ intersects a unique geodesic segment in $\Jmc$ transversely.
+In our figures we therefore represent bridges by lines that are transverse to the non-isolated edges of the triangulation.
+The endpoints of the lines lie in the two triangles forming the bridge.